endurodave/AsyncStateMachine/README.md

 };

 // Motor is an asynchronous state machine.
 All external events are executed
 // on the Motor thread of control.
-The DelegateLib library handles invoking
+The DelegateMQ library handles invoking
 // functions asynchronously.
 class Motor : public AsyncStateMachine
 {